cyberbotics/webots/docs/discord/technical-questions.md

 `@ThomasH` very nice simulation world!

-as `@Luftwaffel` said, you should be able to improve the stability by simplifying the bounding objects (make sure to use only basic geometries such as box, sphere, cylinder, etc.)
+as `@Simon Steinmann` said, you should be able to improve the stability by simplifying the bounding objects (make sure to use only basic geometries such as box, sphere, cylinder, etc.)

 > *Note: The playback option may not work correctly depending on your default Web browser.*